 Worcestershire VTC The WW1 Home Guard

-The Home Front Legacy 1914-18 Project (aka 'Son of the Defence of Britain' project) aims to make a full record, both for a national database and for local Historic Environment Records, of the physical remains of the First World War in Britain.
+The Home Front Legacy 1914-18 Project (aka 'Son of the Defence of Britain' project) aimed to make a full record, both for a national database (to be incorporated into the Archaeological Data Service during 2020) and for local Historic Environment Records, of the physical remains of the First World War in Britain.
 This is of great historic importance and will also be used to inform planning decisions and protect this legacy for the future.
-The project is organised by the Council for British Archaology and Historic England.
-Worcestershire is fortunate in that a good start has been made through the local continuance of the WW2 Defence of Britain Project as the Defence of Worcestershire Project - which has already recorded many WW1 sites.
+The project was organised by the Council for British Archaology and Historic England.
+Worcestershire is fortunate in that a good start was been made through the local continuance of the WW2 Defence of Britain Project as the Defence of Worcestershire Project - which has already recorded many WW1 sites.
 Prospective researchers are advised to consult the Worcestershire Historic Environment Record to avoid duplication and to improve on the current record.

-Sadly the project information contains no specific mention of the role or activities of the VTC but this is not to say that physical remains of their activity do not exist.
+Sadly the Home Front Legacy Project project information contained no specific mention of the role or activities of the VTC but this is not to say that physical remains of their activity do not exist.
 Often their activity is masked within features that have better known attributes.
 The possible VTC connection is something for researchers to consider for when compiling records for the project.
 Examples include:-

 An important memorial of WW1 activity across the country.
 The VTC commonly used these for their weekly drill sessions.
 Of particular importance were the miniature rifle ranges that were an integral part of most Drill Halls.
 In the early years of the war there was often a problem as to who was responsible for paying the weekly rental fees!
 From 1916 use of the TA Drill Halls by the Volunteer Force became an officially-recognised, and funded, activity.